Getting Started#

 1. Define a subscriber.

-In the subscriber.py file in your working directory, enter the following code to define a subscriber.
-Remember to save the file after you add the code.
+In the subscriber.py file in your examples directory, the following code defines a subscriber.

 import os